Growing Big Garlic! Our Secrets.

 Updated: Feb 15, 2022

 We would like to Share Our Secrets on how to Grow Big Garlic!
-Even after 30+years of growing garlic, at GroEat Farm, we too are still learning better methods and strategies on growing bigger and more flavorful garlic.
-Every year, the growing conditions are a little different due to weather, temperatures, microbes and soil conditions.
+Even after 30+years of growing garlic, at GroEat Farm, we too are still learning better methods and strategies on how to grow bigger and more flavorful garlic.
+Every year, the growing conditions are a little different due to weather, temperatures, microbes, and soil conditions.
 We present to you, Eleven (11) steps, from pre-planting preparation through harvest, to Help You Grow Big Garlic.
 We will focus specifically on Hardneck Garlic.

 1. Select Ideal Garlic Plot Location.
 Begin by selecting a "Garlic Plot" that receives full sun, during the day, (throughout the spring and summer).
 Garlic thrives in full sun.
 Choose a location that receives (at least) 6-8 hours of sunlight per day during the spring and summer.
 Garlic planted in an area that is shaded may fail to sprout anything above ground or they may produce very small bulbs as compared to garlic that receives full sun.